-During 2017, Muncie had no industries in SNC.
-The Bureau issued a total of six verbal telephone notices and one letter of violation to three different permitted industries.
-The Bureau works diligently to help industries avoid SNC status by ensuring that each facility is aware of the consequences of non-compliance before issues arise.
-However, the Bureau also believes that enforcement responses, including administrative fines, are a vital and effective tool to discourage future noncompliances.
+During 2018, Muncie had no industries in SNC.
+The Bureau issued a total of six verbal telephone notices to five different permitted industries.
+The Bureau works diligently to help industries avoid SNC status by ensuring that each facility is aware of the consequences of noncompliance before issues arise.
+However, the Bureau also believes that enforcement responses, including administrative fines, are a vital and effective tool to discourage future non-compliances.
 Beginning in 2011, the Bureau began complimenting this strategy with an annual award which is presented to those industries which maintain compliance throughout the year.
 Seven of the 16 permitted industries will receive the award this year.